 Micturition Physiology: Neural Control of Bladder Filling and Emptying

 Micturition, the process of storing and voiding urine, is a coordinated interaction between the urinary bladder, urethral sphincters, and the nervous system.
 Although the kidneys are responsible for producing urine, the lower urinary tract controls when and how urine is eliminated.
-This system operates through a delicate balance of autonomic and somatic pathways that shift between storage mode and voiding mode according to the body’s needs.
+This system operates through a balance of autonomic and somatic pathways that shift between storage mode and voiding mode according to the body’s needs.
 Understanding these mechanisms is essential for recognising why urinary dysfunction occurs in neurological injury, spinal cord lesions, postoperative patients, and age-related changes.

 What You Need to Know